Lower Egypt: History

 It was divided into twenty districts called nomes, the first of which was at el-Lisht.
 Because Lower Egypt was mostly undeveloped scrubland, filled with all types of plant life such as grasses and herbs, the organization of the nomes underwent several changes.

 The capital of Lower Egypt was Memphis.
 Its patron goddess was the goddess Wadjet, depicted as a cobra.
 Lower Egypt was represented by the Red Crown Deshret, and its symbols were the papyrus and the bee.
 After unification, the patron deities of both Lower Egypt and Upper Egypt were represented together as the Two Ladies, Wadjet and Nekhbet (depicted as a vulture), to protect all of the ancient Egyptians.

 By approximately 3600 BC, Neolithic Egyptian societies along the Nile River had based their culture on the raising of crops and the domestication of animals.
 Shortly after 3600 BC, Egyptian society began to grow and advance rapidly toward refined civilization.
 A new and distinctive pottery, which was related to the pottery in the Southern Levant, appeared during this time.
 Extensive use of copper became common during this time.
 The Mesopotamian process of sun-dried bricks, and architectural building principles—including the use of the arch and recessed walls for decorative effect—became popular during this time.

 Concurrent with these cultural advances, a process of unification of the societies and towns of the upper Nile River, or Upper Egypt, occurred.
 At the same time, the societies of the Nile Delta, or Lower Egypt also underwent a unification process.
 Warfare between Upper Egypt and Lower Egypt occurred often.
 During his reign in Upper Egypt, King Narmer defeated his enemies in the Delta and merged the kingdoms of Upper Egypt and Lower Egypt under his single rule.

 List of kings of the Predynastic Period of Lower Egypt

 The Palermo stone, a royal annal written in the mid Fifth Dynasty (c.
 2490 BC – c.
 2350 BC) records a number of kings reigning over Lower Egypt before Narmer.
 These are completely unattested outside these inscriptions:

 In contrast, the following kings are attested through archeological finds from Sinai and Lower Egypt: Double Falcon, Crocodile.

+On the Narmer Palette commemorating the defeat of Lower Egypt and the unification of the two kingdoms, the male figure depicted being bluedgeoned by Narmer is given the name "Wash".
+As it is uncertain whether the figure represents an actual person or is simply an allegorical representation, archaeological evidence for supporting "Wash" as the final king of Lower Egypt is tenuous.